Children of the forest

 Their hands had only three fingers and a thumb, with sharp black claws instead of nails.
 The children were slight, quick, and graceful.

-It is unknown for how long the children lived alone in their land, nor where they themselves came from, but for thousands of years they had to themselves what later became known as Westeros.
+It is unknown where the children of the forest came from, nor for how long they alone in their land before humans arrived.
+A child named Leaf claimed at least "a thousand thousand of your man-years."
+For thousands of years the children had to themselves, or shared only with the giants, the landmass that later became known as Westeros.
 Eventually about 12,000 years ago, the children came in contact with the First Men, the first outsiders.
 These invaders from Essos brought with them bronze, great leathern shields, the first horses, and their own gods.
 They burned the great weirwoods as they came, leading to war between the two.

 For roughly 2,000 years the two races fought a desperate war for dominance.
 The children used their magic to shatter the Arm of Dorne, the land-bridge through which the First Men came, in a futile attempt to end the invasion and later flooded the Neck - where legend has it that the children called upon their gods from the Children's Tower to send the hammer of the waters to smash the Neck, as they smashed the Arm of Dorne, but it was not enough to stop the advance of the First Men.
 The histories say that some of the First Men, the crannogmen, grew close to the children of the forest in the days when the greenseers tried to bring the hammer of the waters down upon the Neck.